 Our inspiring faculty are specialists in writing, performing, and researching contemporary music for the voice.
-They regularly present cutting-edge research at conferences, perform internationally, and write music for ensembles around the world.

 |